Chapter 44

 "It’s really disgusting that Doss’ crazy adventures should have turned out like this.
 It makes one feel that there is no use in behaving properly."

-Context: Opening her bitter letter about Valancy's success
+Context: Opening her letter to Cecil Bruce

 In Today's Words:

-"I don't like collar ad men."
+"‘I don’t like collar ad men.’"

 In Today's Words: